gvwilson/thirdbit/_posts/2020/09/2020-09-01-what-every-community-needs.md

 -   [this vs. that](https://thisthat.dev/): short explanations of the differences between things that are frequently confused.

+-   a [glossary](https://glosario.carpentries.org/): preferably subsetted from a shared one because why reinvent the world?

 -   [concept maps](https://github.com/rstudio/concept-maps/): or other remixable illustrations of key ideas.

 Please [let me know](mailto:gvwilson@third-bit.com) what else is on your list: